-4.2.5 Fish Habitat
+4.2.6 Fish Habitat

 The Town recognizes that the health of the aquatic environment is a fundamental indicator of the heath of the overall ecosystem.
 Fish habitat protection and restoration opportunities throughout the Town are significant due to the number of watersheds which outlet into Lake Erie.
-Fish habitat restoration opportunities may be implemented through sub-watershed studies, secondary plans, and on an individual lot basis.
-The harmful alteration, disruption or destruction of fish habitat is prohibited under the Fisheries Act.
+Natural heritage features and areas should be recognized to include waters supporting aquatic species at risk (fish and mussels) protected under the Federal Species At Risk Act (SARA), their residences and critical habitat.
+Fish habitat restoration opportunities may be implemented through watershed or subwatershed plans, secondary plans, and on an individual lot basis subject to the Fisheries Act.
+The harmful alteration, disruption or destruction of fish habitat is prohibited.